Xoraurea/tpp-executive/documentation/executive/README.md

 ### Children

+- `version` : number – The version of The Political Process running.
 - `loaded` : boolean – Represents whether the player has loaded a save/started a new game.
 - `traits` : Array\<string\> – An array of user-selectable traits for customisation.
 - `customTraits` : Array\<string\> – An array containing every trait added by modifications through Executive.